News & Notices

 Resuming our live in-person services

-From Sunday 7th March we plan to resume our live services beginning with our 9am Sunday Service.
+We have now resumed our live Sunday services at 9am and 10.30am.
 We'll be delighted to welcome you back into church, but due to Covid restrictions we will have to resume our booking of places to ensure we are all safe and secure.
 Click here

 to book a place.
 Click here